 - Talking on a cell phone

 - Looking at GPS devices or reading maps

 - Reaching for an object

 One of the most dangerous forms of distracted driving is texting while driving.
 Since smartphones hit the mainstream market, text messaging exploded as many Americans’ preferred method of quick communication.
 However, texting behind the wheel is one of the deadliest hazards on the road.
 Texting is essentially all three types of distraction rolled into one; drivers must use a hand to operate the phone, their eyes to read the message and type a response, and their attention is on the device, not the road ahead.
 At high speeds, taking your eyes off the road for even a few seconds could mean essentially driving blind for quite a distance causing you to merge into another lane and causing a serious traffic accident.

-- Distracted driving results in approximately 5,000 deaths per year
+- Distracted driving accidents result in approximately 5,000 deaths per year

 - One out of every four U.S. automobile accidents is caused by texting while driving

-- Eight people are killed every day in the U.S. in auto accidents caused by distracted drivers
+- Eight people are killed every day in the U.S. in auto wrecks caused by distracted drivers

 - Using a handheld phone while driving increases a driver’s crash risk three times

 When two cars are traveling at full speed and they have a head-on-collision, the results can be devastating.
 Some people walk away with catastrophic injuries, spinal injuries, paralysis, broken bones or brain injuries, while others never walk away at all.
 These sometimes fatal accidents only account for about 2% of all auto accidents, but sadly, they account for 10.1% of all auto accident fatalities.